robokaso/Groovy-Spring-Batch-Template/README.md

 * Groovy implementation (instead of Java)
 * Gradle build system (instead of Maven)
 * Spock specifications (instead of JUnit)
-* IDE agnostic (instead of requiring STS - all you're loosing is the package name selection wizard anyway)
+* IDE agnostic (instead of requiring STS - you're only loosing is the initial package name selection wizard)
 * ready to roll - try launching your job from command line (`gradle run`), then package for distribution (`gradle distZip`)

 Future directions: